Harrison-Miller/kagstats/README.md

 That shows basic information about the Collector and all the status of connections to game servers.

-## Ingestion
+## Indexer

 Because we're collecting so much data, fetching stats directly from the database such as k/d per class can be costly and slow.
-As such instead an ingestion service will take the raw data and incrementally write out stats such as k/d, nemesis, most played server, etc.
+As such instead an indexer service will take the raw data and incrementally write out stats such as k/d, nemesis, most played server, etc.

 ## Webserver